31core/NarrowWay/doc/NarrowWay specification.typ

 = Introduction
 NarrowWay is a symmetric cipher based on Substitution-Permutation Network, with fixed block size of 128, 192 and 256 bits blocks.

-Here are the rounds of each key size:
+The number of rounds for each key size is:
 - 16 rounds for 128 bits
 - 18 rounds for 192 bits
 - 20 rounds for 256 bits

 It is designed with the following goals:
 - High performance
-- Security
+- Strong security

 = Structure
 NarrowWay-128 puts 16 bytes data and key into a 4x4 matrix and perform calculations on it.
 For 192 and 256 bit blocks, the matrix shapes are 4x6 and 4x8.